 Policies and Procedures about Quality Assurance for EPA Organizations

-The EPA Quality System encompasses management and technical activities related to the planning, implementation, assessment and improvement of environmental programs that involve:
+The EPA Quality Program encompasses management and technical activities related to the planning, implementation, assessment and improvement of environmental programs that involve:

 - the collection, evaluation and use of environmental data